encodingx/binary/README.md

 ```

 ### Struct Tags
-The encoding of every struct field is determined by a struct tag of the following key and format:
+The encoding of every struct field is determined by a struct tag
+of the following key and format:

 `bitfield:"<length>,<offset>"`

 #### Length
 The bit-length of a field.
-The sum of lengths of all fields must not exceed 32.
+The sum of lengths of all fields must be exactly 32.

 #### Offset
-The number of places the bit field should be shifted left from the rightmost section of a 32-bit sequence for its position in that sequence to be appropriate.
+The number of places the bit field should be shifted left
+from the rightmost section of a 32-bit sequence
+for its position in that sequence to be appropriate.
+Also the number of places to the right of the rightmost bit of the field.